odebeir/ivctrack/docs/intro.rst

 to the shape of the inner triangles which are put in a reversed direction.
 This option gives better results for the soma detection.

-The following figure illustrate how the space around a cell is decomposed into pies (N=8).
+The following figure illustrate how the space around a cell is decomposed into pies (N=16).
 Large pies are in charge of finding the halo, smaller inner pies are responsible for the soma.

 .. plot:: code/ex2.py

+The previous figure uses an isotropic cell model (Cell), the following example shows how the adaptive cell model (AdaptiveCell) adjust the pie sizes with respect to the tracked object (in that second model the number of soma inner pies is divided by 2).

+.. plot:: code/ex3.py

 Implementation